 2. Serial Killer with the most confirmed murders, Luis Garavito a.k.a ‘The Beast’ was charged with killing 172 children (it is speculated that the actual number exceeded 300).
 He received a sentence of 1853 years, but could not serve more than 30 years due to Colombian law.
-He is now only serving 22 years because he was a cooperating witness and will be released in 2021.
+He is now only serving 22 years because he was a cooperating witness and still hasn’t being released as of August 2022.

 3. In 1993, a 2-year-old boy named James Bulger was abducted, tortured and murdered by two 10-year-old boys, Robert Thompson, and Jon Venables.
 There was a worldwide injunction against publication of either killers' location or new identity and in 2011 Venables was sent back to prison for child porn.

 4. Fritz Haarmann was a German serial killer who killed at least 24 men and boys.
 He was known as the “Wolfman” because of his preference for biting through his victims' throats, which he referred to as “love bites.”
 He also dismembered their bodies which he is believed to have sold as mincemeat.

 5. In the 1700s, there was a rich widowed noblewoman named Darya Nikolayevna Saltykova, who out of jealousy, tortured and murdered servants.
 Because of her status, it took a petition to the royals to have her investigated.
 She spent several years in a windowless room.
 She survived in prison for 33 years.

 Latest FactRepublic Video:

 15 Most Controversial & Costly Blunders in History